Buying Groceries for One Person.

 weeklyshoppWeekly shop checked off

-• Keep receipts on gallery-notepads.
+• Keep images of receipts on gallery-notepads.

 4. Shop Ahead & Stay Stocked Up.